snar/bgpq3/README.md

 #### -t

-Generate as-sets for OpenBGPD (OpenBSD 6.4+), BIRD and JSON formats.
+Generate as-sets for OpenBGPD (OpenBSD 6.4+), BIRD and JSON formats, as-list-groups for Juniper (JunOS 21+).

 #### -T